 Cloud computing has the potential to allow small businesses or businesses on a budget the ability to have high quality computing at a lower cost.
 Business owners no longer need to invest in expensive IT equipment or pay an entire IT staff that would normally be required in order to keep a computer system running.
 Storing data in the cloud would help reduce IT costs while still allowing businesses to grow.

-What Cloud Computing Concerns Does Your IT Service Provider Need to Address?
+What Cloud Security Concerns Does Your IT Service Provider Need to Address?

 - If you store your valuable business documents in the cloud and your Internet connection goes down, how do you continue business activity?